 In a Takedown Notice, the creator who uploaded the video is asked by the hosting platform to remove the content, according to the country’s digital copyright law.
 In the U.S., this law is known as the Digital Millennium Copyright Act; and other countries have similar laws governing digital copyright.

 In a Content ID Claim, on the other hand, the copyright holder typically doesn’t want to take down the video.
 Instead, they either want to instantly monetize it with ads if it has a lot of traffic, or track it to see if it might perform well and become monetizable in the future.

-"Unlike takedowns, which are defined by law, a Content ID is a YouTube system that is made possible by deals made between YouTube and content partners who have uploaded material they own to our database," reads a copyright claim YouTube page.
-YouTube notes that users will know if their video has been hit with a content ID claim if they see the phrase "Includes copyrighted content" in the copyright notice.
+“Unlike takedowns, which are defined by law, a Content ID is a YouTube system that is made possible by deals made between YouTube and content partners who have uploaded material they own to our database,” reads YouTube’s copyright claim page.
+YouTube notes that users will know if their video has been hit with a content ID claim if they see the phrase “Includes copyrighted content” in the copyright notice.

 You can get only one copyright strike to an uploaded video at any given time.
 Even if you delete the video, it won’t resolve the strike.
 (More on copyright strike resolution below.)
 “When you get a copyright strike, it acts as a warning,” YouTube notes.
 “The first time you get a copyright strike, you’ll need to go through Copyright School.
 We do this so you can understand copyright and how it’s enforced on YouTube.”

 According to YouTube, copyright strikes can impact a user’s ability to monetize content.
 For example, if a YouTuber uploads video content that includes copyrighted music, they won’t be able to monetize their content.
 And if a live stream user has content removed for copyright infringement, their account will be restricted for 90 days, making it impossible to live stream.